 UcmPsTools Cmdlet Status Reporting

-Most of the functions in this module will return a PSCustomObject on the pipeline indicating the success or failure of each function and some descriptive text along with it.
+Most of the functions in this module will return a on the pipeline indicating the success or failure of each function and some descriptive text along with it.

 Detailed descriptions of the output of each function can be found in the comment-based help in each function.